vmware/vic/doc/user_doc/vic_app_dev/container_limitations.md

 vSphere Integrated Containers Engine currently includes the following  capabilities and limitations:

 - Container VMs only support root user.
-- You can resolve the symbolic names of a container from within another container except for the following:
+- You can resolve the symbolic names of a container from within another container, except in the following cases:
-	- aliases
+	- Aliases
-	- IPv6 support
+	- IPv6
-	- service discovery
+	- Service discovery
-- Containers are capable of acquiring DHCP addresses if they are on a network that has DHCP.
+- Containers can acquire DHCP addresses only if they are on a network that has DHCP.
 - This version of vSphere Integrated Containers Engine does not support pulling images via image digest.

+For limitations of using vSphere Integrated Containers with volumes, see [Using Volumes with vSphere Integrated Containers Engine](using_volumes_with_vic.md).